-Peter opened the conversation with the qualifier, that it’s unlawful for Jews to associate with Gentiles, before asking why the Roman Centurion sent for him.
-(Acts 10:27-28) Cornelius explained the vision he had while praying and the voice instructing him to send someone to Joppa to “ask for Simon who is called Peter”.
+Peter prefaced the conversation with the comment that it’s unlawful for Jews to associate with Gentiles before asking why the Roman Centurion sent for him.
+(Acts 10:27-28) Cornelius explained the vision he had and the voice instructing him to send someone to Joppa to “ask for Simon who is called Peter”.
 (Acts 10:30-33)

 Peter couldn’t deny the significance of these experiences woven together in tight symmetry.
 It was certainly no coincidence.
 Despite the words he had just spoken about the unlawfulness of Jews to associate with Gentiles, Peter realized in that moment, “Truly I understand that God shows no partiality….”
 (Acts 10:34)

 Peter affirmed to the Centurion what the Centurion already knew about the life of Jesus, summarizing the message he preached: “the good news of peace through Jesus Christ” who is “Lord of all”.
 Peter recounted the good things Jesus did, the healings he performed, and the power with which Jesus spoke, saying, “And we are witnesses of all that he did ….”
 (Acts 10:39)